aavetisyanIT/recipe_helper/README.md

 2.4.
 Authentication (JWT) Sign Up / Login: Users register or log in to get a JWT.
 Token Validation: Middleware to protect routes and ensure users are authenticated.

 2.5.
-Caching (Optional) Caching Layer: To cache frequently accessed data and improve response times.
+Caching Layer: To cache frequently accessed data and improve response times.

 3. Example Data Flow
    User Registration/Login: